E. T. Bedford: Career

-E.T. helped the chemist Robert Chesebrough establish sales for his new product, Vaseline.
-By 1880, E.T. was the managing partner of the firm Thompson and Bedford Company, Limited, consisting of R.J.
+Bedford helped the chemist Robert Chesebrough establish sales for his new product, Vaseline.
+By 1880, Bedford was the managing partner of the firm Thompson and Bedford Company, Limited, consisting of R.J.
 Thompson, himself, Charles Pratt, and Henry H. Rogers, most of whom became prominent leaders in petroleum through the Standard Oil Co.
 His firm was the eastern selling agents for Standard Oil, which owned the majority stake in his company's stock.
-Thompson retired and E.T. became the president of the company on May 15, 1911.
+Thompson retired and Bedford became the president of the company on May 15, 1911.
 The Standard Oil Company was dissolved under the Sherman Antitrust Act.
 His department at the Standard Oil Company became the Thompson and Bedford department again, but with Thompson retired, Bedford was the president and head of the company once more.

-In 1903, E.T. was elected director of the Standard Oil Company of New Jersey.
+In 1903, Bedford was elected director of the Standard Oil Company of New Jersey.
 On January 1, 1909, he retired from active management of the company to pursue his interest in the Corn Products Refining Company (CPRC), which was an $80 million company of which he was president.
-After a public sale of $10 million in bonds, E.T. was able to make the CPRC grow and become incredibly profitable, with a profit of over $3 million per year.
+After a public sale of $10 million in bonds, Bedford was able to make the CPRC grow and become incredibly profitable, with a profit of over $3 million per year.

-E.T. had many businesses going on at once.
+Bedford had many businesses ventures.
 He was associated with the ice business in New York with the notorious Charles W. Morse. he was the President of Corn Oil Refining Products, the New York Glucose Company, the Bedford Petroleum Company of France, the Colonial Oil Company of New Jersey, and the Self Winding Clock Company; Vice President of the Matheson Lead Company; a Director of the Standard Oil Company of New Jersey, the Bush Terminal Company, the Thompson-Starrett Company; and a Trustee and Director of the Title Guarantee and Trust Company, the Southport Trust Company of Connecticut, and the Long Island Safe Deposit Company of Brooklyn.

 Horse racing

-Aside from his many successful business ventures, E.T.
-Bedford was an expert breeder and horseman, holding a world record in the team to road wagon over a half-mile track of 2:12.25, also the race record to wagon of 2:08.25, which is the fastest mile driven in which more than two horses competed.
+Aside from his many business ventures, Bedford was an expert breeder and horseman, holding a world record in the team to road wagon over a half-mile track of 2:12.25, also the race record to wagon of 2:08.25, which is the fastest mile driven in which more than two horses competed.